 How Many Veterans Experience Homelessness?

-- Most were without children; about three percent (1,131) were homeless as part of a family.
+- Most veterans experience homelessness as individuals; only 3 percent were homeless as part of a family household with children.

 Why Do Veterans Experience Homelessness?

 Veterans are not unlike civilians when it comes to homelessness.
 They must navigate the lack of affordable housing and economic hardship that everyone faces in addition to the challenges brought on by multiple and extended deployments.
 Taken together, these factors create a population that deserves–but can often struggle with–housing stability.

 Research indicates that those who served in the late Vietnam and post-Vietnam eras are at the greatest risk of becoming homeless but that veterans from more recent wars and conflicts are also affected.
 Veterans returning from deployments in Afghanistan and Iraq often face invisible wounds of war, including traumatic brain injury and post-traumatic stress disorder, both of which correlate with homelessness.

 Ending Veteran Homelessness